 One of the reasons for the VR market’s slower expansion is the medium’s greater dependence on head-mounted displays and other accessories.
 However, vendors like Oculus are actively pushing VR into the mainstream; their untethered headset Meta Quest 2 (formerly known as Oculus Quest 2) is the current bestseller.
 VR headsets and controllers are being improved year after year while becoming more affordable for broader audiences.

 VR gaming is considered a major driver.
-Its market size is estimated at 1.9 billion USD in 2022.
+Its market size is expected to hit 2.7 billion USD in 2023.
 According to a research study by Zion Market Research, the global VR in gaming market size and share is expected to grow at a CAGR of 31.4% and hit 90.7 billion by 2026.

 People spend more time and money not only on video games but also on social networks, cinema, music concerts, sports games, amusement parks, etc. For example, cinema spending is forecast to grow by 18.9% annually between 2022 and 2026.

-The global metaverse in entertainment market share should increase to 28.92 billion USD by 2026 at a CAGR of 8.55%.
-One of the key factors driving this growth is the rising consumer spending across virtual concerts and other events.
+The global metaverse in entertainment market share is projected to grow at a CAGR of 9% from 2023 to 2027 so the market grows by 33,332 billion USD by 2027.
+The rising consumer spending across virtual concerts and other events is one of the key factors.
 The significant increase in demand for virtual events and the number of people attending them will further push the industry forward.

 Read also: How AR/VR Technologies Impact eLearning